 While under heavy small arms and indirect fire that lasted more than six hours, Staff Sgt.
 Ty Michael Carter proved himself time after time.
 He resupplied ammunition, provided first aid to a battle buddy, killed enemy troops, and valiantly risked his own life to save a fellow soldier.

-During a six hour fire fight, Marine Corps Cpl.
+During a six-hour fire fight in Afghanistan, Marine Corps Cpl.
 Dakota Meyer single-handedly turned the tide of the battle, saved 36 Marines and soldiers and recovered the bodies of his fallen brothers.
-By his extraordinary heroism and unselfish devotion, he receives the Medal of Honor.

 Already wounded in both legs, Army Sgt.
 1st Class Leroy A. Petry unhesitatingly grabbed an armed grenade and threw it away to save his fellow Rangers.
 The grenade detonated, severing his right hand.
 President Barack Obama awarded Petry the Medal of Honor July 12, 2011.